JIsom223/GildedRose-Refactoring/README.md

   Visual Studio Code
   GitHub

   The reason why we chose VS Code instead of other IDEs is because of it's compatibility with Github.
-VS Code makes it very simple to push commits and pull them from other collaborators.
+VS Code makes it very simple to push commits and pull them from other collaborators to make sure we are all working on the most current version.
+We also believe that using python provides several advantages in terms of both refactoring unit testing along with coverage.
+Python is also a language that the majority of team members have more knowledge and skill to work with.
+The two python tools for unit testing and coverage, which are unittest & coverage.py were used for this assignment.

   The test case file (test-results.png) has 2 sets of tests.
 The first 7 images are before refactoring and the next 4 are after refactoring.